 In the land of beer, brats and cheese, there’s still plenty of room for sports fandom in Wisconsin.
-And the centerpiece for sports in the state is Milwaukee, Wisconsin’s largest city, which is home to two franchises in the major professional sports.
+And the centerpiece for sports in the state is Milwaukee, Wisconsin’s largest city, which is home to two teams in the major professional sports.

 While the NBA’s Bucks and MLB’s Brewers call Milwaukee home, the sporting allegiances of the city’s residents fan out throughout the state, particularly toward the Green Bay Packers and University of Wisconsin athletics.
 (Among major sports, only the NHL isn’t represented in Wisconsin; Milwaukee hockey fans tend to gravitate toward the Chicago Blackhawks).

-The strong sense of regional pride can be found if you walk into just about any sports bar in Milwaukee, where you’ll often see the Packers’ “G” and the Wisconsin “W” represented along with the Bucks and Brewers logos.
+The strong sense of regional pride can be found if you walk into just about any sports bar in Milwaukee, where you’ll often see the Packers’ “G” and the Wisconsin “W” represented along with the Bucks and Brewers team logos.

 So if you’re considering a sports travel vacation to Wisconsin, consider Milwaukee the starting point for an exploration of a sports-mad state.
-Read on to find out how to traverse the state to watch the sports teams in action, while also getting the most of your time in Milwaukee.
+This travel guide will show you how to traverse the state to watch the sports teams in action, while also getting the most of your time in Milwaukee.

 Click placemark in index to find on map | View Milwaukee sports travel guide in a larger map

 Where to watch sports in Milwaukee

-Fiserv Forum, home of the Bucks, is Milwaukee’s newest sports venue (opened in 2018) and is located downtown, next to the site of the since-demolished Bradley Center.
+Fiserv Forum, home of the Bucks, is Milwaukee’s newest sports team venue (opened in 2018) and is located downtown, next to the site of the since-demolished Bradley Center.
 The popular Marquette Golden Eagles men’s basketball team also plays its games here; Marquette’s campus is about a mile away.